jeubanks/sck/README.md

 ### Setting up the template

 At the very least, you need to have `<?php snippet('sck') ?>` somewhere in the page template you're going to be using.
-Use the included `checkout.php` for info on how you can adapt or use it (comments are included), or even just modify it to fit.
+Use the included `checkout.php` template for info on how you can adapt or use it (comments are included), or even just modify it to fit.

 ## Usage

 To use SCK in any page, three additional fields need to be added.

-### Stripe

-`Stripe: true` will make sure that Checkout is inserted into the page.
+- `Stripe: true` will make sure that Checkout is inserted into the page.

-### Amount

-`Amount: 10.00` will set the amount to charge your customer and display in the Checkout form.
+- `Amount: 10.00` will set the amount to charge your customer and display in the Checkout form.
 If you use a decimal comma, you can enter 10,00.
 For larger amounts, you can include a number divider (e.g. 2,999.99) if you wish.
 The currency is set within SCK's options in the `config.php` file.

-### Description

-This is used both as the description in the Checkout form and also the description of the charge when you view it in the Stripe dashboard.
+- `Description` is used both as the description in the Checkout form and also the description of the charge when you view it in the Stripe dashboard.

 ## Example page